-This programme is delivered in English and has an interdisciplinary orientation to prepare students for global management positions across the wide spectrum of the wind energy industry.
+This programme prepares you for global management positions across the wide spectrum of the wind energy industry.
 Actors within the field are for example, companies operating wind farms, consulting firms, local and national governments, component manufacturing and supply chain companies, research institutions or other organisations working with renewable energy and/or environmental issues.

 The job market for graduates is strongly international as the methods and issues are similar in different parts of the world.
 Cost reductions in technology as well as an increased motivation of actors to move towards greater sustainability after the Paris agreement in 2015 are causing a rapid development in the field of wind power.
 This means that the demand for competence is increasing internationally.